Huangphoux/the_datastar_way/README.md

 ### Morphing

-You don't actually need to know how the algorithm works under the hood if you send the whole HTML anyways.
+You don't actually need to know how the algorithm works under the hood if you respond with the whole page anyways.

 <details><summary>Additional Infos</summary>

 -   It can also be called "[Patching](https://data-star.dev/guide/getting_started#patching-elements)": `Create`, `Update` and `Delete` elements
 -   There are other algorithms as well: [Morphlex](https://github.com/yippee-fun/morphlex) (the introductory [article](https://joel.drapper.me/p/morphlex/)), and Datastar's TypeScript [port](https://github.com/starfederation/datastar/blob/develop/library/src/engine/morph.ts) of Idiomorph.
--   The algorithm [retains](https://en.wikipedia.org/wiki/Retained_mode) unchanged elements, but the way we respond with the whole HTML is [immediate](<https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)>).
+-   The algorithm [retains](https://en.wikipedia.org/wiki/Retained_mode) unchanged elements, but the way we respond with the whole page is [immediate](<https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)>).

 </details>